eddelbuettel/r2u/README.md

 (additional hardware) resources and time.
 Support for other distributions is possible but unlikely right now (due to a lack of resources and time).
 We still hope to cover Debian at some point.

-Current versions are based on R 4.3.0, and BioConductor release 3.17 packages are provided when required by CRAN packages.
-Binaries are still R 4.2.*  based (unless a forced rebuild was required) but the containers provide R 4.3.0.
-We expect to switch to R 4.3.0-based builds very soon.
+Current versions are based on R 4.3.1, and BioConductor release 3.17 packages are provided when required by CRAN packages.
+Binaries are generally R 4.3.* based.
+Some older packages released when we used R 4.2.* may have been built with R 4.2.*, they will still work the same with R 4.3.* as R is generally forward-compatible.

 ### What is Selected ?